samresume/AI-Code-Detection/README.md

 ## ⚙️ How to Run

-1. Download `data.jsonl` from the official [GitHub dataset repo](https://github.com/marcoedingen/chatgpt-code-detection).
-2. Place it in your working directory.
-3. Open `project_Cs6890_PLP.ipynb` and run all cells.
+1. Open `project_Cs6890_PLP.ipynb` and run all cells.
-4. The notebook will:
+2. The notebook will:
    - Train and validate models using stratified 2-fold cross-validation
    - Display classification metrics (Accuracy, Precision, Recall, F1-score, AUC)
    - Visualize embeddings using t-SNE and PCA